cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Experiments

-The result is presented in Fig.~\ref{Fig:BOR_beta_E}.
-Our EVC algorithm achieves the highest BOR with about 25\% improvement on average compared to the second best algorithm, namely, PPVC.
-This experiment validates that cRVR has minimal influence on the CP through playing the Stackelberg game since most redundant requests can be served by the EC.
+We continue to compare the EC performance in terms of BOR by implementing different algorithms.
+We implement two algorithms on UDs: cRVR and NR.
+NR is used as the benchmark for which the EC can make caching decisions based on genuine user requests.
+With this benchmark, we can measure the influence caused by redundant requests.
+We implement our EVC algorithm, as well as LRU, LFU and PPVC algorithms on the EC for video caching.
+We vary $\beta_E$, the weight of caching cost on the EC as the x-axis and fix $\gamma=0.1$, $\beta=0.1$ for EVC.
+Other edge caching baselines are conducted with the same caching capacity as EVC.
+The y-axis represents the BOR of each algorithm.
+The results obtained from two datasets are illustrated in Fig.~\ref{Fig:BOR}(\subref{Fig:BOR_beta_E}) and Fig.~\ref{Fig:BOR}(\subref{Fig:BOR_beta_E_ml}).
+In the TC dataset, our EVC algorithm attains the highest BOR, exhibiting an average improvement of approximately 27.15\% compared to the second-best algorithm, namely PPVC.
+Similarly, for the ML-25M dataset, EVC surpasses all baselines, showcasing an average 12.37\% improvement in BOR over PPVC.
+These experiments validate that cRVR has minimal influence on the CP through playing the Stackelberg game since most redundant requests can be served by the EC.
 It is worth noting that cRVR has negligible impact on popularity-based edge caching algorithms (e.g., LFU and PPVC).
 The reason is that cRVR mainly generates requests for popular videos such that viewing patterns of UDs are similar to each other to conceal viewing privacy.
 These popular videos will be cached by the EC with a higher probability resulting in a higher BOR.
 Thereby, the influence of cRVR on the core network is insignificant since most redundant requests can be easily served by the EC.